 Dogs Don’t Enjoy High Pitches

-The difficulties that bring about a need for music are usually things like separation anxiety, fear of thunderstorms, or dogs with dementia who need some extra help falling asleep at night.
-In fact, this is the reason scientists studied the question do dogs like music and how auditory stimulation can affect stressed canines.
-In a 2002 study they found that classical music is most soothing for the dog, and that's what they enjoy the most, particularly when experiencing stress and anxiety.
+Separation anxiety, fear of thunderstorms, or dogs with dementia are the ones who need some help falling asleep or dealing with stress.
+In a 2002 study scientists found that classical music is most soothing for the dog, and that's what works as anti-stress and anxiety reliever.

-Animal shelters are almost always full, and when you’ve got hundreds of dogs packed into one building, it gets pretty loud with all the crying and barking.
-Having something else to focus on is beneficial to dogs' physical and mental well-being.
-Shelters were actually one of the first to seriously ask, do dogs like music and is there a way we can use it to help them, which sparked a number of studies in the area.
-They also found that aside from classical music, reggae may be very soothing and pleasant for dogs to listen to.
+Animal shelters were first to seriously ask, do dogs like music and is there a way we can use it to help them, which sparked a number of studies in the area.
+They also found that aside from classical music, reggae may be soothing and pleasant for dogs to listen to.

 Noise Machines Can Work Too

-While music is a wonderful tool for overly anxious dogs, it still might be too much stimulation for them.
-So if you find that your pooch does not like music, even if it's classical tunes, look into purchasing a white noise machine for a simpler, quieter way to calm the dog down and let him enjoy some pleasant sounds.
+While music is a wonderful tool for anxious dogs, it still might be too much stimulation for some of them.
+If you find that your dog does not like music, even classical tunes, look into a white noise machine for a simpler, quieter way to calm down a dog and let them enjoy some pleasant sounds.

 You’ve probably never heard of it because it isn’t all that common, but dog laughter is another way to help your pet relax and feel comforted.
 Essentially, it’s a loop that contains the sound of dogs panting in a relaxed state.
 Try this track, for example.